Online education: The foundations of online teaching Quiz Answers

 • Choose technologies to support you and your students

 Q7.
-According to the facilitator, an inclusive classroom recognises that it is important to present information in various ways.
+According to the facilitator, an inclusive classroom recognizes that it is important to present information in various ways.
 Some of the suggestions are:

 Select all that apply